Dyslexia: 10 Classroom Indicators

 Someone with dyslexia might see 57 but remember it as 75.

 Or write the answer to 6×7 as 24 instead of 42.

 The output of the information becomes muddled.

 Children with dyslexia that have been taught phonics can often learn to say the individual sounds but not blend them together.
 They can’t hold the sequence of sounds in their head for long enough.
 They might just panic and guess wildly.

-Remember, no two people with dyslexia are exactly the same so any child with dyslexia is likely to have a mix of these signs of dyslexia.
+Remember, no two people with dyslexia are exactly the same so any child with dyslexia is likely to have a mix of these signs.